wishpond-dev/stitch_data/README.md

 ## Usage

-You need a valid pair of token and secret to use the Gem, you can get these by signing up [here](https://thenounproject.com/developers)
+You need a valid token  of token and

 *Raises ArgumentError on bad arguments*